Danish Kaneria: Match Fixing Inquiry (2010)

 In May 2010, he was inquired in connection with "match irregularities" in the 2009 domestic season.
 The investigations are believed to focus on a NatWest Pro40 match in September 2009, which Essex won.
 In September 2010, police told Kaneria that the investigation had been closed and that he had been cleared of any allegations.

 He was selected for the two-match Test series against South Africa.
 Although he was a part of the training camp, the Pakistan Cricket Board (PCB) stopped him from playing in the series.
 No reason was given for his exclusion from the series.
 He then played in the Quaid-e-Azam Trophy for HBL, taking 18 wickets in two games.

-On 17 February 2012, during Mervyn Westfield's trial on spot fixing charges, Kaneria was named in court as the man who approached Westfield with the idea.
-They were teammates at the time the alleged approach took place.
+On 17 February 2012, during Mervyn Westfield's trial on spot-fixing charges, Kaneria was named in court as the man who approached Westfield with the idea.
+They were teammates when the alleged approach took place.

-Now in June 2012, both have been found guilty of offences by an ECB disciplinary panel.
-As a consequence, Kaneria has been banned for life from playing cricket in England and Wales by the aforementioned panel.
+In June 2012, both were found guilty of offences by an ECB disciplinary panel.
+As a consequence, Kaneria was banned for life from playing cricket in England and Wales by the aforementioned panel.
 The PCB had previously agreed to abide by the ECB's decision.

-Kaneria appealed against the lifetime ban on him by the ECB for his involvement in a spot-fixing scandal.
+Kaneria appealed against the lifetime ban on him by the ECB for his role in spot-fixing.
 The appeal against English Cricket Board's decision was denied in July 2013 for the second time, with the ECB saying "We note, with regret, that Mr Kaneria has neither made any admission of guilt nor expressed any remorse for his corrupt actions, despite the weight of evidence against him."

 In October 2018, after years of denying his guilt, Kaneria admitted to his involvement in the 2009 spot-fixing scandal.